tiskw/yadopt/README.md

     --opt2 STR    Option of string type.
 ```

-**(2) Description head declaration**: Another way to type an arguments and
+**(2) Description head declaration**: An alternative way to type arguments and options is
-options is to put the type name enclosed by parentheses at the beginning
+to precede the description with the type name in parentheses.
-of the description.

 ```
 Options: